aunirudrad/DIU_Hotash_Hawkeye-Eagle/README.md

 # DIU_Hotash_Hawkeye-Eagle
 The Hawkeye of Agriculture is an AI-powered device designed to detect crop diseases early and accurately.
+It addresses the significant challenges faced by farmers in traditional disease detection methods, which rely on manual visual inspections prone to errors, delays, and inaccuracies.
+The device utilizes advanced AI models to analyze crop images, enabling real-time disease detection and actionable insights for farmers.